Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Please understand that the introduction of a product is not the absolute beginning.
 Several important activities take place before the product is launched into the market.

-Before introducing or launching the product into the market, the internal stakeholders spend a decent amount of time on research, development, and product design and development.
+Before introducing or launching the product into the market, the internal stakeholders spend a decent amount of time on research, development, and product design.
 The groundwork before the product serves as the base for the product’s final outcome.
 For instance, the product development team must understand customers’ need and plan their features accordingly.
 Similarly, the target audience and market segmentation must be planned at this stage.
 At these stages the product’s profitability is also determined.
 In case the product does not meet the profitability expectations, it is neither introduced nor scaled for the market.

 As discussed above, the Product Life Cycle is divided into four broad stages.
 Dividing the product’s lifecycle into these stages makes it much easier to make marketing and management decisions.
 A well-managed product life cycle maximizes returns and profitability on a product.
 At the same time, ill management of the lifecycle may fail the product or reduce its shelf-life in the market.